Last updated on July 24th, 2022 at 12:22 pm

 Polignano a Mare is home to many amazing restaurants.
 However, if you are in the city for just one day or a few hours, we’d strongly recommend spending as much time outdoors as possible.
 So, what to do in Polignano a Mare when your stomach starts complaining as a subtle reminder that you’re hungry?

-Head to any of the town’s bakeries and buy as many versions as you want can eat of Puglia’s signature street food: focaccia.
+Head to any of the town’s bakeries and buy one of the best things to eat in Puglia: focaccia.
 You can then enjoy your brunch/lunch/dinner at the most gorgeous setting imaginable: the beach.

 11. Take a Boat Ride To The Sea Caves